gisaia/ARLAS-web-components/README.md

 We use our own versioning schema which looks like x.y.z where :

-- `x` : Incremented as soon as the `ARLAS Server API` changes
+- `x` : Incremented as soon as the `ARLAS-server API` changes
-- `y` : Incremented as soon as an `ARLAS-web-components` inputs or outputs change
+- `y` : Incremented as soon as an `ARLAS-web-components` inputs or outputs change.
-- `z` : Incremented as soon as the `ARLAS-web-components` implementation receives a fix
+- `z` : Incremented as soon as the `ARLAS-web-components` implementation receives a fix or an enhancement.

 # Authors :